 Also, if you don’t fall back when passed, then you can get an overtaken penalty:

 Now is a good time to point out appealing penalties.
-You can appeal any penalty you’d like…but there’s a few penalties where appealing is just a waste of time (and money) – one for example being drafting.
+You can appeal any penalty you’d like…but there’s a few penalties where appealing is just a waste of time (and money) – one, for example, being drafting.
 Drafting penalties cannot be appealed.
 Simple as that.

 2) Traffic Laws (Crossing the Double Yellow Line): This one is simple – please don’t cross the double yellow line.
 If you do, and the course hasn’t specifically permitted it (such as a fully closed course), then it’s a penalty.
-As I racer the day before I saw some pretty brazen yellow-line moves resulting in near accidents with cars and farm equipment – even on blind corners.
+As I raced the day before I saw some pretty brazen yellow-line moves resulting in near accidents with cars and farm equipment – even on blind corners.
 Remember, you may be able to dodge the car, but the car may decide to turn into your fellow athletes out there – endangering or killing them.

-3) Blocking & Position: Blocking is when you’re impeding another athletes forward progress on the course.
+3) Blocking & Position: Blocking is when you’re impeding another athlete’s forward progress on the course.
 Similarly, it’s also illegal to hang out on the left side as well, even if you didn’t pass anyone – that’s a position penalty.
 Virtually everyone has been in the situation where the (slower) cyclist in front of them just sits in the left side blocking a pass.
 If you went to the right, then you’ll get a penalty for passing on the right (which I’ll talk about in a second).

 4) Abandoned Equipment (Garbage tossing): If you toss garbage, you’ll get a penalty.
-If you’re water bottle drops out of your hands and onto the ground, and you don’t go and pick it up – you’ll get a penalty.
+If your water bottle drops out of your hands and onto the ground, and you don’t go and pick it up – you’ll get a penalty.
 If the gel wrapper flies out and you don’t get it, you’ll get a penalty.
 This is super simple – leave nothing behind – just like wilderness camping.
 If it drops, go get it – that’s the only way out of the penalty.
 The only valid place to drop garbage is at designated garbage dropping locations near water stops, which are usually only on half-iron and longer courses.